davenverse/shellfish/docs/wiki/file_manipulation.md

 ### `createFile`

 Creates a new file in the specified path, failing if the parent directory does not exist.
-You can also specify some permissions if you wish.
+It optionally accepts file permissions.
 To see what the `exists` function does, see [the reference](#exists):

 ```scala mdoc:invisible
 // This section adds every import to the code snippets